 - become leaders—nationally and internationally—driving innovation, shaping the future of the profession, and disseminating information about the consequences of untreated hearing and balance disorders as well as the importance of early intervention and prevention.

 The Doctor of Audiology (AuD) requires 89 s.h. of graduate credit.
+Students must earn a minimum UI cumulative grade-point average of 3.00.
 The AuD is the entry-level degree for individuals who wish to work as audiologists in the United States.

 CSD:5203 | Counseling in Communication Disorders | 1 |